truecharts/public/charts/stable/cloudreve/docs/installation_notes.md

 ## Credentials

 On first run, cloudreve will generate an admin user and print the email and password to the app logs.
-To retrieve, wait for the app to finish deploying, and then click the `View Logs` icon in the `Workload` card.

-The section with the new user details will look like this:
+It will look something like this:

 ```
    ___ _                 _